-Satisfactory academic progress for students in PhD programs is monitored by the Graduate School as well as the degree program.
-Failure to maintain satisfactory academic progress may result in immediate dismissal or in placement on academic probation for the ensuing year.
-Most financial awards, and all federally funded awards, are contingent on the maintenance of satisfactory academic progress.
+Satisfactory academic progress for students in PhD programs is monitored by the Graduate School as well as by the degree program.
+Failure to maintain satisfactory academic progress may result in a student's immediate dismissal or in their placement on academic probation for the ensuing year.
+Most financial awards — and all federally funded awards — are contingent on the maintenance of satisfactory academic progress.
 Moreover, satisfactory academic progress is a prerequisite for service on any committee authorized by the Graduate School.
-The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards, but must not relax these.
+The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards but must not relax these.

-- Students may take five or six years to complete the PhD depending upon the program.
+- Students may take five or six years to complete the PhD, depending on the program.
 A one-year extension is available if circumstances warrant.
 Extensions are obtained by application by the student to the degree program, endorsement by the degree program to the Graduate School, and approval by the Graduate School.

-Progress toward the PhD is contingent upon passing examinations variously called preliminary, qualifying, general, comprehensive, or major field exams.
+Progress toward the PhD is contingent upon the student passing examinations that are variously called preliminary, qualifying, general, comprehensive or major field exams.
 The qualifying process varies according to the program.
-In some programs, it consists of a series of incremental, sequential, and cumulative exams over a considerable time.
-In others, the exams are held in a relatively short period.
-Exams may be taken orally or in writing; they may be replaced by one or more papers.
-The program, which determines the form these required examinations take, is responsible for notifying the Graduate School of the student's successful completion of them.
+In some programs, it consists of a series of incremental, sequential and cumulative exams over a considerable time.
+In others, the exams are held during a relatively short period of time.
+Exams may be replaced by one or more papers.
+The program, which determines the structure and schedule of the the required examinations, is responsible for notifying the Graduate School of the student's outcome, whether successful or unsuccessful.

 Each student must spend at least one academic year enrolled full-time at Washington University.
 Any exceptions must be approved by the dean of the Graduate School.

-Each candidate, as evidence of mastery of a specific field of knowledge and capacity for original, scholarly work, must complete a dissertation.
-The subject must be approved by a Research Advisory Committee consisting of at least three tenured or tenure-track faculty members.
+As evidence of the mastery of a specific field of knowledge and of the capacity for original scholarly work, each candidate must complete a dissertation.
+The subject must be approved by a Research Advisory Committee that consists of at least three tenured or tenure-track faculty members.
 This committee is ordinarily led by the student's major adviser and must be approved by the Graduate School.

 A Title, Scope and Procedure form for the dissertation must be signed by the committee members and by the program chair.
 It must be submitted to the Graduate School at least six months before the degree is expected to be conferred or before beginning the fifth year of full-time enrollment, whichever is earlier.

-A Doctoral Dissertation Guide and a Template, which give instructions regarding the format of the dissertation, are available on the Graduate School's website; both should be read carefully at every stage of thesis preparation.
+A Doctoral Dissertation Guide and a template that give instructions regarding the format of the dissertation are available on the Graduate School's website; both should be read carefully at every stage of thesis preparation.

 The Graduate School requires each student to make the full text of the dissertation available to the committee members for their review at least one week before the defense.
 Most degree programs require two or more weeks for the review period; students should check with their faculty.

-Approval of the dissertation by the Research Advisory Committee is necessary to bring it to the defense.
-The committee before which the student is examined consists of at least five members, who normally meet two independent criteria:
+Approval of the written dissertation by the Research Advisory Committee is necessary before the student can orally defend the dissertation.
+The committee that examines the student consists of at least five members, who normally meet two independent criteria:

 - Three of the five normally come from the student's degree program; at least one of the five must not.